Regal-Internet-Brothers/regal-modules/README.md

 ### Design Practices

 The modules available here were written with a specific design and work-flow.
-I will not accept pull requests that do not attempt to adhere to my writing and design practices.
+I will not accept pull requests that do not attempt to follow my design practices.
 I will, however, take pull requests at face value, modifying submissions as needed.
 That being said, these are not *community-driven modules*, they're **open source modules**.
-Pull requests are welcome, but are not always accepted without further integration.
+Pull requests are welcome, but are not always accepted without further modification.

 ### Other